 - How do I get the results of my screening?
-The drug screen results will be sent to your Participate in Program account within a couple days.
+The drug screen results will be sent to your Participate in Program account within a few days.
 You can access your Participate in Program account at Participate In Program.

 - What are the possible drug screening results?

-- Negative – you tested negative for controlled substances and will be processed for the WV Invests Program as passed.
+- Negative – you tested negative for controlled substances and will be processed for the WV Invests Grant Program as passed.

 - Can I appeal the drug screening results?